viropas/PROENC_COHEN_LEOPOLD_PASQUER/README.md

 # Projet_Ifremer
-This Github regroups a list of tools and tutorials for estimating a genome size.
+This Github regroups a list of tools and tutorials for estimating a genome size and ploidy level.
 One can find examples and results in the dedicated sections.

 K-mer distribution is the first step leading to the estimation of the genome size.